RudrakshKashyap/miscellaneous/OS/boot.md

 ## MBR (Master Boot Record) Overview

-MBR is a legacy partitioning scheme used to organize disk storage.
+- MBR is a legacy partitioning scheme used to organize disk storage.
 It has been largely replaced by GPT in modern systems.
+- The term "MBR" is used both for the partitioning scheme and the physical boot sector(first 512 bytes).

 ### GPT (GUID Partition Table) vs. MBR Comparison